PART 1

 (Answer 1)

-Well, I’m lucky that our state doesn’t have extreme weather conditions compared to other states where people can experience extreme cold and hot weather.
-The weather condition in our place is just mild.
-We have bearable (tolerable) cold and hot days and because of that, a lot of local tourists visit our place when they feel the discomfort of the weather that they have in their own states.
+Well, Iโm lucky that our state doesnโt have extreme weather conditions compared to other states where people can experience extreme cold and hot weather.
+The weather conditions in our place are just mild.
+We have bearable (tolerable) cold and hot days, and because of that, a lot of local tourists visit our place when they feel the discomfort of the weather that they have in their own states.

 (Answer 2)

-Since I’m living in a tropical country, most of the time our weather is hot but it’s actually hotter during summertime.
-We sometimes reach 41-42 degrees Celsius and honestly, that is extremely hot in my opinion.
-Well, I love summertime but I’m not a fan of (not liking something much) 42 degrees Celsius.
-That for me is unbearable and I normally just stay at home when the weather is that hot.
+Since Iโm living in a tropical country, most of the time our weather is hot, but itโs actually hotter during the summer.
+We sometimes reach 41-42 degrees Celsius, and honestly, that is extremely hot in my opinion.
+Well, I love summertime but Iโm not a fan of (not liking something much) 42 degrees Celsius.
+That for me is unbearable, and I normally just stay at home when the weather is that hot.

-Do you check the weather forecast before going out?
+Do you check the weather forecast before going out?/Are you in the habit of checking the weather forecast?

 (Answer 1)

 Yes, always!
-That’s simply because I want to wear something that suits best the weather condition of the day and I need to be aware if there’s a storm coming so I can be prepared.
-You know, it’s better to prepare than to feel sorry and it doesn’t cost anything to check the weather before leaving the house, anyway.
+Thatโs simply because I want to wear something that suits the weather conditions of the day, and I need to be aware if thereโs a storm coming so I can be prepared.
+You know, itโs better to prepare than to feel sorry, and it doesnโt cost anything to check the weather before leaving the house, anyway.

 (Answer 2)

-Yes, I do but not regularly since I’m living in a tropical country.
-Well, most of the time, the weather condition here doesn’t change a lot.
-We have dry and rainy seasons so we can expect what the weather is like almost every single day.
-It doesn’t change that much.
+Yes, I do, but not regularly since Iโm living in a tropical country.
+Well, most of the time, the weather conditions here donโt change a lot.
+We have dry and rainy seasons, so we can expect what the weather is like almost every single day.
+It doesnโt change that much.

 What do you think are the effects of climate change in recent years?